A recipe for New York Style Pizza inspired by our visit to New York City! A homemade crust is topped with tomato sauce and plenty of shredded cheese.

 The Meadow is another small shop in Greenwich Village on Hudson Street.
 They offer a large variety of specialty chocolate bars, salt and salt blocks, bitters, and more.

-We ended the day with dinner at BarBacon in Hell’s Kitchen.
+We ended the day with dinner at BarBacon (now closed) in Hell’s Kitchen.
 This restaurant is a bacon lover’s dream.
 Even the desserts have bacon (Bacon Vanilla Milkshake and Chocolate Covered Bacon).

 I found recipes for the dough and pizza sauce from Serious Eats and adapted them a bit for my taste.
 Overall I am happy with the results, but I need more practice on getting the edges of the crust thinner.

 I pureed the sauce using an immersion blender.
 If you don’t have one available, allow the sauce to cool and transfer to a stand blender to puree until smooth.
-I topped the pizza simply with shredded, low-moisture block mozzarella.
+I topped the New York Style Pizza simply with shredded, low-moisture block mozzarella.